Criswell et al v. Boudreaux (Criminal Justice and COVID-19)

-The lawsuit calls for the sheriff to release as many medically vulnerable people as possible to home confinement.
-It further asks the court to appoint an independent monitor to make recommendations for releases so that remaining prisoners can remain at least six feet apart from others, among other safety measures recommended by public health officials.
+The lawsuit called for the sheriff to release as many medically vulnerable people as possible to home confinement.
+It further asked the court to appoint an independent monitor to make recommendations for releases so that prisoners can remain at least six feet apart from others, among other safety measures recommended by public health officials.

 On Feb.
 25, 2021, advocates filed new claims against the sheriff regarding his mismanagement of a COVID-19 outbreak in the county jail system and his implementation of a cruel cell confinement policy that has caused people physical and psychological harm.